 This is a work-in-progress.
-I'm building it off the framework of CurieVR, but instead of only having pre-made simulations like CurieVR, it will provide the tools for users to make their own educational physics simulation and lessons, and share them with others.
-It is multi-user and cross-platform, working on mobile and PC 6DoF VR systems.
+I'm building it off the framework of CurieVR, but instead of only having pre-made simulations like CurieVR, it provides the tools for users to make their own educational physics simulations and lessons, and share them with others.
+It is multi-user and cross-platform, working on mobile and PC 6DoF VR systems, as well as in a desktop version in web browsers using WebGL.

 CurieVR is a multi-user virtual physics classroom, for use in online education.
 It is available on Steam for PC VR in a closed beta.
 If you'd like a key, please email: phil at curievr.com.
 It contains interactive simulations to visualize and experiment with physics concepts, as well as learning tools such as a networked blackboard, slide deck, calculator, stopwatch, and tape measure.